Merge tag 'pm-6.16-rc5' of git://git.kernel.org/pub/scm/linux/kernel/git/rafael/linux-pm

 221security policy; only adding more restrictions is allowed.
 These threads are

-222now in a new Landlock domain, merge of their parent one (if any) with the new
+222now in a new Landlock domain, which is a merger of their parent one (if any)

 224